LeMyst/WikibaseIntegrator/README.md

 # WikibaseIntegrator / WikidataIntegrator #

-WikibaseIntegrator (wbi) is a fork from [WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) (wdi) whose purpose is to be focused on Wikibase compatibility.
-There have been many improvements that have led to breaking changes in the code.
-Refer to the [release notes](https://github.com/LeMyst/WikibaseIntegrator/releases) to find out what has changed.
+WikibaseIntegrator (wbi) is a fork of [WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) (wdi) whose purpose is to focus on compatibility with Wikibase.
+There have been many improvements which have led to radical changes in the code.
+See the [release notes](https://github.com/LeMyst/WikibaseIntegrator/releases) to find out what has changed.

 # Installation #

-The easiest way to install WikibaseIntegrator is using the package manager `pip`.
-WikibaseIntegrator supports Python 3.7 and higher.
-If Python 2 is installed `pip` will lead to an error indicating missing dependencies.
+The easiest way to install WikibaseIntegrator is to use the `pip` package manager.
+WikibaseIntegrator supports Python 3.7 and above.
+If Python 2 is installed, `pip` will lead to an error indicating missing dependencies.

 ```bash
 python -m pip install wikibaseintegrator
 ```

-You can also clone the repo and execute with administrator rights or install into a virtualenv.
+You can also clone the repo and run it with administrator rights or install it in a virtualenv.

 ```bash
 git clone https://github.com/LeMyst/WikibaseIntegrator.git